ragnarlotus/vue-flux-docs/src/v5/components/flux-pagination.md

 ## Description

-It is a default component to diplay a pagination of the images, good when it does not contain too many images.
+It is a default component to display a pagination of the images, good when it does not contain too many images.

 ## Component